Byron/jwalk/README.md

 ### Why would you use this crate?

-Performance is the main reason.
+Speed is the main reason.
 The following benchmarks walk linux's source code under various conditions.
-You can run these benchmarks yourself using `cargo bench`.
+Run these benchmarks yourself using `cargo bench`.

-Note in particular that this crate is fast when you want streamed sorted results.
-Also note that even when used in single thread mode this crate is very close to `walkdir` in performance.

-This crate's parallelism happens at `fs::read_dir` granularity.
-If you are walking many files in a single directory it won't help.
-On the other hand if you are walking a hierarchy with many folders and many files then it can help a lot.

-Also note that even though the `ignore` crate has similar performance to this crate is has much worse latency when you want sorted results.
-This crate will start streaming sorted results right away, while with `ignore` you'll need to wait until the entire walk finishes before you can sort and start processing the results in sorted order.

 | Crate   | Options                        | Time      |
 |---------|--------------------------------|-----------|